rapid7/insightconnect-plugins/plugins/html/help.md

 #### Text

-This action is used to strip an HTML string of all tags and return only the text.
+This action is used to strip an HTML string of all tags and return only the text

 ##### Input